-Today, we present to you a list of the 8 best Torrenting sites still operating in 2019.
-With filesharing services enduring heavy scrutiny in recent years, many sites have come and gone, leaving you uncertain which ones you can trust.
+Today, we present to you a list of the 8 best Torrenting sites still operating in 2020.
+With filesharing services enduring heavy scrutiny in recent years, many sites for torrents have come and gone, leaving you uncertain which ones you can trust.
 With one of our recommended VPNs for torrents and this list by your side, you can download files in privacy and peace.

 Peer to peer download technology, like that used in torrents, remains one of the most efficient ways for users to download content without putting too much strain on a hosting site.
 By downloading small chunks of a file from other users while they are downloading too, the torrent system allows for very fast file transfers which users love.

 For the most secure torrent downloads, use one of the following VPNs:

 - NordVPN – Best Torrenting VPN – With servers galore, the most powerful encryption protocols, and an independently audited logging policy, NordVPN makes torrenting categorically safer.

 - Surfshark – Surfshark removes the guesswork of finding the right server for secure torrenting by making every server a P2P server.
 Unlimited bandwidth and connections.

 - IPVanish – IPVanish is a tried and true private torrenting solution, with robust network speeds across the board.